catalyst-team/classification/README.md

 ### 1.4 Model training
 Powerful configs allow us to investigate models in a controlled and reproducible way.
 We will perform the following experiments:
-- Softmax classification -
+- Two stages trained classification using `Softmax`
-- "Multilabel" classification -
+- Two stages trained "Multilabel" classification using `BCEWithLogitsLoss`
-- "Multilabel" classification and FocalLoss -
+- Two stages trained "Multilabel" classification using `FocalLossMultiClass`
-- Classification and rotation factor prediction -
+- Two stages trained classification and rotation factor prediction

 #### Config training
 The config allows you to define:
 - `data` path, batch size, num of workers and so on.
 - `model_params` detailed configuration of models, including: